circleci/circleci-docs/jekyll/_cci2/reusing-config.md

     - run: make test
 ```

-Steps passed as parameters are given as the value of a `steps` declaration under the job's `steps` declaration and are expanded and spliced into the sequence of existing steps.
-For example,
+The following example demonstrates that steps passed as parameters are given as the value of a `steps` declaration under the job's `steps`.

 ```yaml
 jobs: